johnpapa/generator-hottowel/README.md

 - `gulp test`

     Runs all unit tests using karma runner, mocha, chai and sinon with phantomjs.
+Depends on vet task, for code analysis.

 - `gulp test --startServers`